RASSec/GeeksForGeeks_DSA_Course_Solutions/README.md

 # GeeksForGeeks Data Structures and Algorithms Course Solutions
 My solutions to 300+ problems that I solved while taking the course.
 It also contain links to articles on the topics/concepts that I covered to solve the problems.
+## Note:
+Only a registered student for the GeeksForGeeks DSA course can read the problem statement following the problem links shared here.
+Their [practice](https://practice.geeksforgeeks.org/) site has the free versions for most of the problems.
+One can search the site with the `problem title` and find them.
 # Categories
 - [Mathematics](https://thecoducer.github.io/GeeksForGeeks_DSA_Course_Solutions/Mathematics)
 - [Bit Magic](https://thecoducer.github.io/GeeksForGeeks_DSA_Course_Solutions/Bit_Magic)